MCP LatAm Tools

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Validates a Chilean RUT (Rol Único Tributario) using the official Chilean modulo-11 checksum algorithm.
-Use this tool when processing Chilean invoices, tax forms, user registrations, e-commerce orders, or any document requiring a valid Chilean tax identification number.
-Accepts formatted (12.345.678-9) or unformatted input.
-Returns whether the RUT is valid and the formatted RUT.
+Use this tool when processing Chilean invoices, tax forms, user registrations, e-commerce orders, or any document requiring a valid Chilean taxpayer identifier.
+Accepts RUT with or without formatting (dots and dash).
+Returns whether the RUT is valid and the cleaned RUT.
+Does not verify if the RUT is active in the SII registry.

 | Name | Required | Description | Default |